 “To me, beauty is looks you can never forget.
 A face should jolt, not soothe.”
 John Waters

-Lizzee Solomon was born in New York City and grew up in suburban Chicago.
+Lizzee Solomon was born in New York City and grew up outside of Chicago.
 From an early age, she was inspired by underground comics, The Hairy Who, and 90s cartoon shows.
 Lizzee earned a BFA in Studio Art at Carnegie Mellon University in Pittsburgh, PA in 2011.
 She is currently based in Pittsburgh, and exhibits in the mid-Atlantic region.
 Lizzee also self-publishes Mutual Paradise, a comic zine, and exhibits at regional independent comic expos.

 View my CV here.